Security & Privacy

 - Electronic – you may be asked to electronically acknowledge that you will be bound by legal terms or agree to certain statements.
 Clicking “I Agree” is your electronic consent; and

-- Verbal – A First Calgary Financial, Chinook Financial, Mountain View Financial or Legacy Financial representative asks whether you agree to us obtaining your credit bureau information.
+- Verbal – A Legacy Financial, First Calgary Financial, Chinook Financial, Mountain View Financial or Legacy Financial representative asks whether you agree to us obtaining your credit bureau information.
 Saying you “Agree” is your verbal consent.

 Deemed consent is the collection, use or disclosure of personal information if the member voluntarily provides it for a purpose that would, at the time, be considered obvious.
 This consent is not required to be written or verbal as this type of consent is applied to purposes considered obvious that notification would not be necessary.